sagemath/trac_to_gh/Issue 9757.md

 # Issue 9757: implement Watkins-Delaunay's algorithm for computing modular degrees in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9758

 Original creator: was